Call: 0131 557 8844

 A classic example of a rags to riches story comes from an item found and saved (literally) from the bin bag!
 A pang of doubt crept into our clients mind after throwing a small leather cased silver golf medal into a rubbish bag while clearing a family member’s house.
 After research from our golfing consultant this beautiful medal was shown to be one of the earliest golfing medals in private hands and a very rare relic of an important early golf club, The Kingsbarn Golf Club, it sold to an international collector for £20,400 (premium inclusive).
 A lucky save indeed!

-Having worked in antiques, and predominantly with silver, from a young age Colin has been with Lyon & Turnbull for eight years.
-Working within the department, he has seen many changes in its structure and been involved in the dispersal of many important items and collections.
+Having worked predominantly with silver and items of Scottish connection Colin has been with Lyon & Turnbull since 2005.
+Working within the company, he has been involved in the dispersal of many important items and collections and create the market leading sales in ‘Scottish Silver & Accessories’ and ‘Jacobite and Stuart Works of Art’.